The Maltese Falcon (1941 film): Background

 Dashiell Hammett had once worked as a private detective for the Pinkerton Detective Agency in San Francisco, and he used his birth name "Samuel" for the story's protagonist Sam Spade.
 He wrote of the book's main character in 1934:

 Spade has no original.
 He is a dream man in the sense that he is what most of the private detectives I worked with would like to have been, and, in their cockier moments, thought they approached.

-Other characters in The Maltese Falcon were based on people whom he met or worked with during that time.
+Other characters in The Maltese Falcon were based on people whom Hammett met or worked with during that time.
 The character of sinister "Fat Man" Kasper Gutman was based on Maundy Gregory, an overweight British detective-entrepreneur who was involved in many sophisticated endeavors and capers, including a search for a long-lost treasure like the jeweled Falcon.
 The character of Joel Cairo was based on a criminal whom Hammett arrested for forgery in Pasco, Washington, in 1920.

-The novel was serialized in five parts in Black Mask during 1929 and 1930 before being published in book form in 1930 by Alfred A. Knopf.
-Warner Bros. quickly bought the film rights of the novel, and made an adaptation the following year starring Ricardo Cortez and Bebe Daniels.
+The novel was serialized in five parts in the pulp magazine Black Mask during 1929 and 1930 before being published in book form in 1930 by Alfred A. Knopf.
+Warner Bros.
+Pictures quickly bought the film rights of the novel, and made an adaptation the following year starring Ricardo Cortez and Bebe Daniels.
 The film closely followed the novel, including its references to homosexuality and a scene of Spade strip-searching Ruth Wonderly for a missing $1,000 bill.
-These topics made the film unscreenable a few years later under the Motion Picture Production Code, who refused to grant the studio a certificate when they tried to re-release it in 1935.
+These topics made the film unscreenable a few years later under the Motion Picture Production Code, whose overseers refused to grant the studio a certificate when the studio tried to re-release it in 1935.
 The studio remade the story as the more Code-friendly Satan Met a Lady starring Bette Davis and Warren William.
 The film changed much of the novel's elements and became a comedy.
-However, it was panned by critics and audiences alike, including Davis, who referred to it as "junk."
+However, it was panned by critics and audiences alike, including Davis, who referred to it as "junk".